octoenergy/public-conventions/python.md

 model itself.

-Similarly, avoid calling `SomeModel.objects.create` or even `SomModel.related_objects.create` from outside of the model itself.
+Similarly, avoid calling `SomeModel.objects.create` or even `SomeModel.related_objects.create` from outside of the model itself.
 Encapsulate these in "factory" methods (classmethods for the `objects.create` call).

 Doing this provides a useful overview of the lifecycle of a model as you